dfinkel/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 knowledge, UML will not know about it and its own in-memory cache of the file may be corrupt.
 While it is possible to fix this, it is not something which is being worked on at present.

+As of writing (Linux 6.11) the argument to ``hostfs`` works by textually concatenating the argument as a prefix when opening a path, so it is not useful as a security mechanism.

 Tuning UML
 ============